DevCycleHQ/devcycle-docs/docs/extras/approval-workflows/approval-workflows.md

 ## Force Applying a Change Request as a Publisher

-If the <b> "Publishers can skip the review process" </b> setting has been turned on for your Project, Publishers, and Owners will be able to Force Apply their Change Request and bypass the review process.
+Force applying changes to bypass the review process for Publishers is only available if the <b> "Publishers can skip the review process" </b> setting has been turned on for your Project.
 This feature is intended to reduce friction for users who have publishing permissions.

 The button `Force Apply` will appear on the Change Request modal for these users.